-If you have a fault during the Power Saver mode, the LCD backlight, and the FAULT LED will come on and stay on as long as the fault is detected.
+If a fault occurs during Power Saver mode, the LCD backlight and the FAULT LED will come on and stay on as long as the fault is detected.
 If you want the LCD backlight and LEDs to always be on, select PWR SAVE = Off.